The generic basis and flavour non-universal SMEFT: Introduction

-{\it \bf Introduction ---} Although the standard model (SM) of particle physics has been enormously successful in describing the physics up to energy scales of $O({\rm TeV})$, it is not complete: it cannot explain a number of observations (e.g., neutrino masses, dark matter, the baryon asymmetry of the universe, etc.).
+Although the standard model (SM) of particle physics has been enormously successful in describing the physics up to energy scales of $O({\rm TeV})$, it is not complete: it cannot explain a number of observations (e.g., neutrino masses, dark matter, the baryon asymmetry of the universe, etc.).
 We therefore conclude that there must be physics beyond the SM.

 The LHC has searched for new particles for many years, but none have been observed.
 This implies that this new physics (NP), whatever it is, must be heavy (or extremely weakly coupled).
 One approach to analyzing such NP is to build models.
 Another approach uses model-independent effective field theories (EFTs).
 When the NP is integrated out, one obtains the Standard Model EFT, SMEFT \cite{Buchmuller:1985jz, Grzadkowski:2010es, Brivio:2017vri}.
 This EFT obeys the SM gauge symmetry, $SU(3)_C \times SU(2)_L \times U(1)_Y$ and contains only SM particles.
-The leading-order (dimension-4) terms in SMEFT are those of the SM; higher-order terms are suppressed by powers of the NP scale $\Lambda$.
+The leading-order (dimension-4) terms in SMEFT are those of the SM; higher-order terms are suppressed by powers of the NP scale $\Lambda$ (i.e., the SM terms receive dimension-6 corrections).

+The main purpose of this paper is to re-examine the way SMEFT is used to explain anomalies in the flavour sector.
+At present, there are a number of ``flavour anomalies,'' i.e., measurements of flavour-physics observables that disagree with the predictions of the SM, and there have been others in the past that have disappeared with new measurements.
+When such an anomaly appears, it is often noted that it can be explained by adding new SMEFT four-fermion operators.
+Since each fermion has three flavours and can be left-handed (LH) or right-handed (RH), there are many operators in a given class (four quarks, four leptons, two quarks and two leptons).
+Because of this, for practical reasons it is usually assumed that only a small number of carefully-chosen operators is present.

+In addition, SMEFT operators are given in the weak basis, while the physical problem to be explained involves operators in the mass basis.
+It is therefore necessary to transform from the weak basis to the mass basis.
+For quarks, this involves transformation matrices in the LH and RH sectors, which introduce a number of additional unknown parameters.
+To avoid this problem, it is usually assumed that the weak and mass eigenstates are the same for the LH down-type quarks (the down basis) or the LH up-type quarks (the up basis).
+In this case, for the LH up-type (down-type) quarks, the transformation matrix from the down (up) weak basis to the mass basis is related to the (known) Cabibbo-Kobayashi-Maskawa (CKM) matrix, so the only unknown parameters are the coefficients of the SMEFT operators.